EMBL-PKU/BASALT/README.md

    --hybrid_reassembly	Setting hybrid reassembly parameters.
 In reassembly function, BASALT uses SPAdes Hybrid function as default parameter
    –-hybrid_assembly n to process hybrid reassembly in the existence of SRS and LRS.
 Use –-hybrid_assembly y to use Unicycler for hybrid reassembly.
 Please note that it will take a considerable amount of time when using Unicycler for hybrid reassembly.

-   -qc			Selection of quality check software.
-Use CheckM by setting this parameter at –qc checkm , or use CheckM2 by setting with –qc checkm2.
+   -q			Selection of quality check software.
+Default: checkm.
+If you want to use CheckM2, by setting with –q checkm2.

    -e			Enable extra binners.
 We temporarily disabled VAMB in BASALT v1.0.1.
 To enable Metabinner, use –e m in addition to other binners